-When evaluating the performance of image flicker, we measure the presence of strobing under calibration settings and also other motion settings which enable a stronger flicker.
-We photograph the appearance of blur on the TV with this strong flicker enabled and test whether it is possible to activate this feature with the ideal gaming settings.
+When evaluating the performance of image flicker, we measure the presence of backlight strobing under calibration settings and also other motion settings that enable a stronger flicker.
+We photograph the appearance of blur on the TV with this strong flicker enabled and test whether it's possible to activate this feature with the ideal gaming settings.
 We currently only measure whether a TV has Black Frame Insertion (BFI) or not, and what frequencies it can flicker at, but not how effective its actual performance is.

 Some TVs use flickering to decrease the brightness of images by rapidly turning the pixels or backlight on and off.
 This can produce duplications following moving objects if the flicker frequency doesn't match the content frequency.
-Most people shouldn't notice flicker caused by backlight strobing, but some people who are sensitive to this experience discomfort and prefer a TV with a continuous light output.
+Most people shouldn't notice flicker caused by backlight strobing, but some people who are sensitive to flicker may experience discomfort and prefer a TV with a continuous light output.

-Most people aren't as sensitive to flicker and can use it to help improve the clarity of fast movement as shown below.
+Those who aren't sensitive to flicker can use it to help improve the clarity of fast movement, as shown below.
 This can be beneficial for sports and video games, because of the fast movement occurring in both.
-With movies and regular TVs, the low frame rate and the slow shutter speed of the camera mean the video often includes significant amounts of blur intentionally, which can't be improved through flicker.
+With movies and regular TVs, the low frame rate and the slow shutter speed of the camera during filming mean the video often includes significant amounts of blur intentionally, which can't be improved through flicker.
 Intentional blur, however, can be reduced through motion interpolation (also known as the 'Soap Opera Effect'), which increases the frame rate of content by interpolating extra frames to make motion look smoother.
 Motion interpolation and BFI are both methods of motion blur reduction that use different means and produce slightly different results.

-The two photos above are from the same TV, the Sony X750D.
-You can see that the image with flicker is significantly darker due to the time that the backlight is off.
+The two photos above are from the same TV, the Sony X750H.
+You can see that the image with backlight flicker is noticeably darker due to the time that the backlight is off.
 The amount of flicker that a person will find acceptable is subjective.
 Some people are much more sensitive than others.

-Consider this comparison of the backlight implementation on the Sony X850D (first below), which does not flicker, and the Samsung KS8500 (second below), which has a kind of flickering known as pulse-width modulation (PWM).
+Consider this comparison of the backlight implementation on the Sony X800H (first below), which uses a flicker-free backlight, and the Samsung TU8000 (second below), which uses a kind of flickering known as Pulse Width Modulation (PWM) to dim its backlight.

-For the Sony TV, you can see that for most luminosity levels, aside from turning the backlight off completely, the backlight is pretty much static – it just stays at the same level of brightness.
-This corresponds to a video sampling method called ‘sample and hold’ (present on static LED backlit & OLED TVs), which presents each frame of the video for an amount of time proportional to the frame rate of the video (ex: 1/60 of a second for 60 fps), and displays the next frame right after.
-That means there is no break in the outflow of images, and if you refer to the image above, you can see that this makes for smooth movement, but also makes details look blurry.
+For the Sony TV, you can see that for most luminosity levels, aside from turning the backlight off completely, the backlight is pretty much static – it stays at the same level of brightness.
+This corresponds to a video sampling method called ‘sample and hold’ (present on static LED-backlit and OLED TVs), which presents each frame of the video for an amount of time proportional to the frame rate of the video (ex: 1/60 of a second for 60 fps), and displays the next frame right after.
+That means there's no break in the outflow of images, and if you refer to the image above, you can see that this makes for smooth movement, but also makes details look blurry.

 With the Samsung model, you can see there is a regular pattern of brightening and dimming.
-This is ‘pulse-width modulation’ flickering at work.
-With flickering TVs (LED w/ PWM, plasma, CRT), each image is displayed for a shortened amount of time, and a dark frame is flashed before the next frame appears, which breaks up the flow of images.
+This is PWM flickering at work.
+With flickering TVs (LED with PWM, plasma, CRT), each image is displayed for a shortened amount of time, and a dark frame is flashed before the next frame appears, which breaks up the flow of images.
 As you can see from the image above, details are defined a bit better with a flickering light, but you can also see there’s slight duplication to the image.
-This is because with PWM and flickering, the movement isn’t as smooth, even though the blur may not be as much perceivable blur as with a static light, the movement isn’t as smooth.
+This is because, with PWM and flickering, the movement isn’t as smooth, even though the blur may not be as perceivable as with a static light.
 Some viewers also report issues like eye strain and headaches caused by PWM, though this isn’t common.

 With this test, we check for flickering by analyzing the pattern of each TV’s lighting at three different levels of luminosity: maximum luminance, medium luminance, and minimal luminance.
 To measure the TV lighting, we use a Rigol DS1102E oscilloscope and a photodiode, with a white image displayed on the TV.

-To pass our black frame insertion test, the TV must have an option to introduce more black frames into a 60 fps source.
+To pass our Black Frame Insertion test, the TV must have an option to introduce more black frames into a 60 fps source.
 For this test, we only assess the presence of BFI or adjustable backlight flickering, not its actual performance.
-A TV that doesn't flicker when using our calibration settings even when the backlight is dimmed requires an option to add flicker to pass this test.
-For a TV which does flicker, it needs to be able to reduce this backlight frequency.
+A TV that doesn't flicker even when the backlight is dimmed requires an option to add flicker to pass this test.
+A TV that does flicker needs to be able to reduce its backlight flicker frequency.
 This is visible in the backlight oscilloscope as a change in the pattern.
-The blurred photo with black frame insertion enabled is taken with the same methodology described here.
+The blurred photo with Black Frame Insertion enabled is taken with the same methodology described here.
 It's important to note that because of the time that the backlight is off or dimmed, BFI usually also results in a loss of brightness.

-The black frame insertion frequency is the lowest flicker frequency possible on the TV for a 60Hz input.
-Low black frame insertion frequencies will produce a stronger, more visible flicker which helps to reduce eye tracking motion blur.
+The minimum flicker for 60 fps is the lowest flicker frequency possible on the TV for a 60Hz input.
+Low BFI frequencies will produce a stronger, more visible flicker which helps to reduce eye tracking motion blur.
 The best-performing TVs can match the flicker frequency to the same rate as the source material.
 As you can see in the example below, the Samsung TU7000 has a minimum flicker frequency of 60Hz for 60 fps content.
 The Sony X900H, on the other hand, has a minimum flicker frequency of 120Hz, which results in noticeable image duplication with a 60Hz input.
 This is why we also check whether a TV can match the flicker frequency to the frame rate at both 60Hz and 120Hz.

 The response and overshoot time of a TV has a significant impact on the visible motion blur.
 See our response time article here for more information about this element.

-There are some TVs which allow you to fine tune the amount of flicker with a slider.
+Some TVs allow you to fine-tune the amount of flicker with a slider.
 Others have preset values to select from, or a single option to increase the amount of flicker.
 For the least eye tracking motion blur, choose the maximum flicker setting.
 If you prefer a smoother image with more blur, then disable the BFI feature.

-For most TVs which support image flicker, adjust the following settings:
+For most TVs that support image flicker, adjust the following settings:

 TVs that use 'sample and hold' techniques hold static frames in place before switching to the next, creating the illusion of motion.
 Our eyes, however, are designed to track movement smoothly.
 This mismatch between eye-tracking and the persistence of static frames results in what we perceive as motion blur.
-This can be annoying for sports fans or gamers, so some TVs have an option to insert black frames which increase the clarity of motion.
-To get an idea of how well image flicker works on each TV we measure the illumination pattern under calibration settings and with any black frame insertion features enabled.
+This can be annoying for sports fans or gamers, so some TVs have an option to insert black frames which increases the motion clarity.
+To get an idea of how well image flicker works on each TV, we measure the illumination pattern under calibration settings and with any Black Frame Insertion features enabled.
 We also take a photo to show the amount of eye tracking blur visible on different TVs.
 To get the best results from your TV, adjust the backlight flickering option depending on your preference and the type of content.